Daniel6/CompArchFA15/FinalProject/Documentation.md

 We used Vivado to synthesize area and energy analysis.
 However, we were only able to synthesize analysis on the one core version of our CPU, and not a four core model, because Vivado would not allow us to have multiple modules writing to RAM.

-As a result, we assumed that we can multiply parts of the energy and area analysis by four to come up with a rough estimate of what our four core CPU would cost.
+As a result, we assumed that we can multiply parts of the energy and area analysis by four to come up with a rough estimate of what our four core CPU would cost; our four core CPU has all of the same components as our one core CPU, but with some components replicated four times and others having more inputs/outputs.
 Below are images displaying the synthesis for our one core CPU.

 #### Cost Synthesis